oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## LineThrough

-Add a line in the middle of the label when the checkbox is checked with the props `line-through`
+Add a line in the middle of the label when the checkbox is checked with the property `line-through`

 </card>